dioannidis/EncEther/README.md

 * The L1 4μH inductor, is for EMC ( as per datasheet ), so you can replace it with a jumper wire.
 * The R3, R4, R11 and R12 are 49.9 Ω 1% 1/4W resistors ( as per datasheet ) but I'm using 51 Ω 1% 1/4W with success.
 The 49.9Ω 1% ones are hard to find ( at least I can't find them easily ).
 * Because some jumper wires are routed under the sockets, use precision sockets which have more room under them.
 * The MagJack I use is the LMJTAB881243ML from AMPHENOL.
-You can find it at [TME.EU](https://www.tme.eu/en/details/lmjtab881243m-l/rj-connectors/amphenol/lmjtab881243ml).
+You can find it at [TME](https://www.tme.eu/en/details/lmjtab881243m-l/rj-connectors/amphenol/lmjtab881243ml) or at [Grobotronics](https://grobotronics.com/rj45-ethernet-magjack-compatible.html) ( cheaper ).

 ### Board Configuration